If you are planning on starting an ecommerce website, then EKM and Wix will probably have come to your attention. But which one is the better option?

 • Lack of sub-categories

-When it comes to building an ecommerce website, EKM is the better option out of the two, this is because: Yes, EKM isn’t perfect (but no ecommerce platform is!) but the combination of a purpose built ecommerce website builder and very good UK based support does equal a more complete package for UK businesses.
+When it comes to building an ecommerce website, EKM is the better option out of the two, this is because it offers the better all round package in my opinion.

 Try EKM for Yourself